ErichDylus/Open-Source-Law/forms/legal/Multisig Simple Code Deference Agreement (DE).md

 (d) “**Confirmation**” of a transaction shall be deemed to have occurred if and only if such transaction has been recorded in accordance with the Consensus Rules in a valid block whose hashed header is referenced by at least [ten] subsequent valid blocks on the Designated Blockchain.

-(e) “**Consensus Attack**” means an attack that: (i) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Designated Blockchain Network; and (ii) has the actual or intended effect of: (A) reversing any transaction made to or by the Designated Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (B) preventing inclusion in blocks or Confirmation of any transaction made to or by the Designated Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect.
+(e) “**Consensus Attack**” means an attack that: (i) is undertaken by or on behalf of a block producer, miner or validator who controls, or group of cooperating block producers, miners or validators who collectively control, a preponderance of the means of block production on the Designated Blockchain Network; and (ii) has the actual or intended effect of: (A) reversing any transaction made to or by the Designated Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (B) preventing inclusion in blocks or Confirmation of any transaction made to or by the Designated Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect.

 (f) “**Consensus Rules**” means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in the Designated Client.

 (g) “**Contract**” means any: (i) written, oral, implied by course of performance or otherwise or other agreement, contract, understanding, arrangement, settlement, instrument, warranty, license, insurance policy, benefit plan or legally binding commitment or undertaking; or (ii) any representation, statement, promise, commitment, undertaking, right or obligation that may be enforceable, or become subject to an Order directing performance thereof, based on equitable principles or doctrines such as estoppel, reliance, or quasi-contract.

-(h) “**Designated Blockchain**” means at any give time, the version of the digital blockchain ledger commonly known as “[Ethereum]” that at least a majority of nodes running the Designated Client recognize as canonical as of such time.
-For the avoidance of doubt, the “Designated Blockchain” does not refer to the digital blockchain ledger commonly known as “Ethereum Classic” or any other blockchain ledgers from which or to which the Designated Blockchain has been “forked” or “split”, or any "second layer" or "layer two" blockchain ledger of the Designated Blockchain or similar instantiation.
+(h) “**Designated Blockchain**” means at any give time, the version of the digital blockchain ledger commonly known as “Ethereum” that at least a majority of nodes running the Designated Client recognize as canonical as of such time.
+For the avoidance of doubt, the “Designated Blockchain” is inclusive of any rollup, shard, or other mechanism which natively settles on the digital blockchain ledger commonly known as “Ethereum” and does not refer to the digital blockchain ledger commonly known as “Ethereum Classic” or any other blockchain ledgers from which or to which the Designated Blockchain has been “forked” or “split”, or any "sidechain", "second layer" or "layer two" blockchain ledger of the Designated Blockchain or similar instantiation.

 (i) “**Designated Blockchain Network**” means the Ethereum mainnet (networkID:1, chainID:1), as recognized by the Designated Client.